mrcbq/catalog-of-my-things/README.md

 rspec
 ```

-3. All tests should pass without any errors or failures, ensuring that the Solver class and its methods are functioning correctly.
+3. All tests should pass without any errors or failures, ensuring that the code and its methods are functioning correctly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>